-At Wench Film Festival, our intention is to showcase female filmmakers don’t just have the ability to tell origin stories but to go beyond normative roles, mediums, and genres to tell good stories.
-This is encapsulated in our tagline:
+At Wench Film Festival, our intention is to showcase female filmmakers who don’t just have the ability to tell origin stories but to go beyond normative roles, mediums, and genres to tell good stories.
+This is encapsulated in our slogan -

 ‘Shaping Perspectives By Shifting the Gaze.'